 Advantages of Buying a House with Bitcoin

-If you have the opportunity to buy a house with Bitcoin but unsure whether to go ahead with it, then you'll want to find out the benefits.
+If you have the opportunity to buy a house with Bitcoin but are unsure whether to go ahead with it, then you'll want to find out the benefits.
 Buying a house using Bitcoin comes with many advantages and we've listed the main points below.

-- Buying a house with Bitcoin cuts out the middle man, which speeds up the process of buying a house for both the buyer and seller.
+Buying a house with Bitcoin cuts out the middleman, which speeds up the process of buying a house for both the buyer and seller.

-- Bitcoin doesn’t belong to a bank or any other institution, therefore people can remain anonymous when purchasing property, which has proved to be popular amongst Bitcoin buyers.
+Bitcoin doesn’t belong to a bank or any other institution, therefore people can remain anonymous when purchasing property, which has proved to be popular amongst Bitcoin buyers.

-- The fees you’d typically pay with a credit or debit card will be lower when buying a house with Bitcoin or in some cases won’t be relevant at all.
+The fees you’d typically pay with a credit or debit card will be lower when buying a house with Bitcoin or in some cases won’t be relevant at all.

-- The majority of sellers accepting Bitcoin will offer a good discount for those who will pay in the cryptocurrency.
+The majority of sellers accepting Bitcoin will offer a good discount for those who will pay in the cryptocurrency.

-- You will have more of a chance of securing the property as some sellers will only accept cryptocurrency as payment.
+You will have more of a chance of securing the property as some sellers will only accept cryptocurrency as payment.

 Disadvantages of Buying a House with Bitcoin

-There's an obvious risk when buying a house with Bitcoin due to its ever changing value.
+There's an obvious risk when buying a house with Bitcoin due to its ever-changing value.
 We've compiled some disadvantages to make you aware of the risks.

-- The volatility of Bitcoin’s value means it's highly unpredictable.
+The volatility of Bitcoin’s value means it's highly unpredictable.
 Its value is known to increase or decrease significantly within seconds, making it harder to agree on a sale price.

-- The people who can afford to buy houses via Bitcoin are mainly “Bitcoin miners”, who invested before its popularity rose, so only a select few would be able to have enough to buy a house.
+The people who can afford to buy houses via Bitcoin are mainly “Bitcoin miners”, who invested before its popularity rose, so only a select few would be able to have enough to buy a house.

-- It’s hard to sort out insurance, estate agent fees and stamp duty with Bitcoin, making the process of buying a house more difficult.
+It’s hard to sort out insurance, estate agent fees and stamp duty with Bitcoin, making the process of buying a house more difficult.

-- Bitcoin isn’t protected by a UK regulatory protection scheme, meaning you’ll have no back up if you get hacked or the value goes to pot.
+Bitcoin isn’t protected by a UK regulatory protection scheme, meaning you’ll have no backup if you get hacked or the value goes to pot.

-- Due to Bitcoin’s anonymity, it’s commonly used to carry out drug deals and money laundering, which puts many estate agents and sellers off the idea of accepting Bitcoin as they don’t trust that it’s legitimate money.
+Due to Bitcoin’s anonymity, it’s commonly used to carry out drug deals and money laundering, which puts many estate agents and sellers off the idea of accepting Bitcoin as they don’t trust that it’s legitimate money.

 The Future of Bitcoin in the Property Market